acenet-arc/ACENET_Summer_School_Dask/_episodes/distributed.md

 ----------------------------------------
 ~~~
 {: .output}
+And finally we get our timings for performing our computations.
+A little longer than with our pur Dask Delayed code, but lets see how it changes with more cores, or rather more workers.

 > ## More cores distributed
 > Given the above `compute-distributed.py` run first with `numWorkers=1` to get a base line then run with `numWorkers=2`, `4`, and `8`.